Frequently Asked Questions

 An individual awarded a one year stipend (MT student) is expected to serve as a STEM teacher in a high-need local educational agency for two years, to be fulfilled within four years after completing the program.

 Do I have to teach high school?

 Our program will certify you to teach science or mathematics in grades 9-12.
 However, you can add on middle level certification through taking one additional course.
 So, you may choose to teach high school or middle school.
 However, we only fund students who go through our Secondary (grades 9-12) MT certification programs, not the undergraduate middle level program.

 What happens if I don't teach in a high needs district?

 You will be required to pay back the funds you received.

 What are my responsibilities while I'm a student?

 You will be required to take EDSE 310/410, a one credit course, during the fall semester as well as attend monthly meetings with other grant participants.
-You may also be required to attend some trainings during the summer.
+You may also be required to attend 4 meetings per year at Midlands Technical College.
 You must keep your GPA at a 3.0 or higher.